Skip to main content

 3. Send a POST /token/refresh request with the refresh_token (saved in step 2) as the token value.

-The body response should be empty, and the status value should be set to optout because the refresh-optout@example.com email and the +00000000002 phone number always result in a logged out user.
+The body response should be empty, and the status value should be set to optout because the refresh-optout@example.com email and the +00000000002 phone number always result in a logged-out user.

 What is the uniqueness and rotation policy for UID2 tokens?

 The UID2 service encrypts UID2 tokens using random initialization vectors.
 The UID2 token is unique for a given user as the user browses the internet.
 This means that every time a UID2 token is generated, the token is always different, even for the same underlying raw UID2.
 Every time the token is refreshed, a new token is generated and encrypted.
-This mechanism helps ensure that untrusted parties cannot track a user's identity.

-What does a UID2 token look like in the bid stream?
+What does a UID2 token look like in the bidstream?

 There are many ways to approach UID2 implementation.
-Here is one example of a code snippet showing how a UID2 token is passed in the bid stream:
+Here is one example of a code snippet showing how a UID2 token is passed in the bidstream:

 {